PublicDataLab/Forest-Listening/index.md

 ## 🗂  Forest Listening Index

 Further projects, practices, readings and resources on forest listening.
-If you have a suggestion for a project to add, you can [fill in this form](https://docs.google.com/forms/d/e/1FAIpQLScHUf2ixFpMu4PcGP0UgLsB3zYZd1AuMlYXcQRo9YYIZZWrNg/viewform?usp=sf_link), [add an issue to the repository](https://github.com/PublicDataLab/Forest-Listening/issues) or [create a pulll request](https://github.com/PublicDataLab/Forest-Listening/pulls).
+If you have a suggestion for a project to add, you can [fill in this form](https://docs.google.com/forms/d/e/1FAIpQLScHUf2ixFpMu4PcGP0UgLsB3zYZd1AuMlYXcQRo9YYIZZWrNg/viewform?usp=sf_link).

 ### 🏊🏼‍♀️ Forest Bathing